Connect to a Kafka cluster

 import kafkaconsumer = kafka.KafkaConsumer("<topic_name>",bootstrap_servers="<host>:<port>",security_protocol="SASL_SSL",sasl_mechanism="SCRAM-SHA-512",ssl_cafile="<path>",sasl_plain_username="<user_name>",sasl_plain_password="<password>",)for record in consumer:print(record)Specify:

-<topic_name>— the topic name<host>— the node's DNS address;<port>— connection port;<path>— the full path to the root certificate;<user_name>— the user name with the consumer role that has access to the topic;<password>— the user password.
+<topic_name>— topic name<host>— node DNS address; ;<port>— connection port;;<path>— full path to the root certificate; ;<user_name>— user name with the consumer role who has access to the topic; ;<password>— user password.

 -